-We now introduce the space of functions $\varphi(\theta,X,T)$ depending on "slow" parameters $X$ and $T$ and $2\pi$-periodic with respect to each $\theta^{\alpha}$.
-The systems (\ref{fullsyst}) being considered independently at different $X$ give us the system of constraints defining the subspace ${\cal M}^{\prime}$ in the space of functions $\varphi(\theta,X)$ corresponding to $m$-phase solutions of (\ref{locsys}) depending also on the parameters $X$ and $T$.
+We now introduce the space of functions $\varphi(\theta,X,T)$, depending on ``slow'' parameters $X$ and $T$ and $2\pi$-periodic with respect to each $\theta^{\alpha}$.
+Systems (\ref{fullsyst}), considered independently at different $X$, give us a system of constraints defining the submanifold ${\cal M}^{\prime}$ in the space of functions $\varphi(\theta,X)$, corresponding to $m$-phase solutions of (\ref{locsys}) depending on the additional parameters $X$ and $T$.